© Crown copyright 2011

 |5||2 or less correct answers|

-If the Nominated Tester requests the use of reference material then the VE should note whether relevant and up to date material is quickly located and correctly used.
+If the tester requests the use of reference material then the VE should note whether relevant and up to date material is quickly located and correctly used.

 7 AE Representative and VE Signatures